anirbansaha1986/odoo-assignment/README.md

 helm install --namespace <application-namespace> <application-name> .
 ```

-You can also provide the connection credentials directly in your command without editing the _values.yaml_ file:
+You can also provide the connection credentials directly to the command without editing the _values.yaml_ file:

 ```
 helm install --namespace <application-namespace> \